codas-hep/codas-hep.github.io/content/pages/application.md

 Summary: Computation and Data Science for High Energy Physics
 Template: page

-The fifth school on tools, techniques and methods for Computational and Data Science for High Energy Physics (CoDaS-HEP) is tentatively planned for 17-21 July, 2023, at Princeton University.
+The fifth school on tools, techniques and methods for Computational and Data Science for High Energy Physics (CoDaS-HEP) is planned for 17-21 July, 2023, at Princeton University.

 <!--
 Please watch for announcements regarding applications for the 5th edition of the school to take place in summer, 2023!